PEARLS GONE WILD

 Samantha tries to get a bead on the killer, but when the suspects all clam up, she's left tangled in knots.
 Add in an unexpected proposal, a flirtatious friend, and a brand new detective, and this is bound to be Samantha's wildest adventure yet.

-Pearls Gone Wild is the sixth romcom novel in the Style in a Small Town cozy mystery series.
+Pearls Gone Wild is the sixth romcom novel in the Samantha Kidd mystery series.
 If you like determined sleuths, romantic drama, and hilarious circumstances, then you’ll love Diane Vallere’s zany mystery.

 The bead goes on in Pearls Gone Wild!